-Smart Start Program - One of the Cumberland County Partnership's major sources of revenue and support is from the State of North Carolina based on cost-reimbursement contracts with The North Carolina Partnership for Children, Inc. (NCPC) for the Smart Start program.
-A significant reduction in the level of funding from the State could have an adverse effect on the operations of the Cumberland County Partnership and represents a concentration of credit risk as to the generation of revenue.
+Smart Start Program - One of Cumberland County Partnership's major sources of revenue and support is from the State of North Carolina based on cost-reimbursement contracts with The North Carolina Partnership for Children, Inc. (NCPC) for the Smart Start program.
+A significant reduction in the level of funding from the State could have an adverse effect on the operations of Cumberland County Partnership and represents a concentration of credit risk as to the generation of revenue.

-Associated with these contracts, the Cumberland County Partnership is responsible for developing a comprehensive, collaborative, long-range plan of services to children and families for the service-delivery area.
-During the year, the North Carolina Department of Health and Human Services (DHHS) entered into contracts with and made payments to service providers selected by the Cumberland County Partnership.
+Associated with these contracts, Cumberland County Partnership is responsible for developing a comprehensive, collaborative, long-range plan of services to children and families for the service-delivery area.
+During the year, the North Carolina Department of Health and Human Services (DHHS) entered into contracts with and made payments to service providers selected by Cumberland County Partnership.
 These service provider contracts are not reflected on the accompanying financial statements.
 However, a summary of the service provider contracts entered into by DHHS is presented on Schedule 2 accompanying the financial statements.

-The Cumberland County Partnership was awarded and has received \$4,037,696 under a current year Smart Start contract with NCPC.
+Cumberland County Partnership was awarded and has received \$4,009,350 under a current year Smart Start contract with NCPC.
 The unexpended balance of this contract is subject to reversion to the State.
-The Cumberland County Partnership has refunded \$503,872 of this contract to the State based on financial status reports submitted to NCPC subsequent to June 30, 2022.
-The Cumberland County Partnership also refunded \$288 of a prior year contract during the year ended June 30, 2022.
-The Cumberland County Partnership also refunded \$288 of a prior year contract during the year ended June 30, 2022.
+Cumberland County Partnership refunded \$862,922 of this contract to the State based on financial status reports submitted to NCPC subsequent to June 30, 2023.
+Cumberland County Partnership has also refunded \$178 in prior year contracts during the year ended June 30, 2023.

-The Cumberland County Partnership expects to receive continued funding through new Smart Start contracts with the State.
+Cumberland County Partnership expects to receive continued funding through new Smart Start contracts with the State.